GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index.md

 ### Queue Listing

-Each queue listing consists of an "accordion".
+Each queue listing consists of an "accordion."
 Before expansion, it displays the queue's title and the number of active conversations in the queue.
 After being expanded, it displays the conversation listings for the queue.

 ### Conversation Listing

-Like the queue listings, each conversation listing is an "accordion".
+Like the queue listings, each conversation listing is an "accordion."
 In this case, expanding the listing shows the conversation start time, the "standing" of the conversation (as defined in the summary of this document), the agent assigned to the conversation, and a live transcript of the conversation.

 ## Configuring the React Project to use Genesys Cloud SDK